AdobeDocs/experience-manager-learn.en/help/cloud-service/forms/forms-cs-with-marketo/part1.md

 ## Prerequisite

- 1. Access to AEM Forms Cloud Service instance
+ 1. Access to AEM Forms as a Cloud Service instance
  1. Familiar with Form Data Model
  1. Basic knowledge of Swagger Files
  1. Creating Adaptive Forms